broadinstitute/gnomad-browser/browser/help/topics/v4-hts.md

 Global fields:

 - `freq_meta`: Allele frequency metadata.
-An ordered list containing the frequency aggregation group for each element of the ‘freq’ array row annotation.
+An ordered list containing the frequency aggregation group for each element of the '`freq`' array row annotation.
 - `freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the ‘freq’ array row annotation.
 - `freq_meta_sample_count`: A sample count per sample grouping defined in the '`freq_meta`' global annotation.
 - `faf_meta`: Filtering allele frequency metadata.
 An ordered list containing the frequency aggregation group for each element of the ‘faf’ array row annotation.